-Recess should not be viewed as a reward but as a necessary educational support component for all children.
-Students should not be denied recess as a means of punishment or to be used as a measure to enforce completion of academic work.
+Recess should not cannot be viewed as a reward but as a necessary educational support component for all children.
+Students should not cannot be denied recess as a means of punishment or to be used as a measure to enforce completion of academic work.
 Appropriate alternative strategies should be developed as consequences for negative or undesirable behaviors.

-- All teachers, including those that teach physical education, shall not prohibit participation in recess as a form of punishment unless the safety of the student and/or others is at risk. - Elementary schools are encouraged to develop schedules that provide time to the extent possible, within every school day for students to enjoy supervised recess preferably outdoors. - Students shall be encouraged to be physically active during recess to supplement the daily recommended activity time for children. - It is recommended that elementary schools schedule recess before lunch. - All staff, including certified and non-certified, including teachers and coaches, shall not order the performance of physical activity as a form of discipline or punishment. - The classroom teachers shall not prohibit participation in physical education class as a form of punishment or as a measure to enforce the completion of academic work.
+- All school employees All teachers, including those that teach physical education, shall not prohibit participation in recess as a form of punishment unless the safety of the student and/or others is at risk. - Elementary schools are encouraged to develop schedules that provide time to the extent possible, within every school day for students to enjoy supervised recess preferably outdoors. - Students shall be encouraged to be physically active during recess to supplement the daily recommended activity time for children. - It is recommended that elementary schools schedule recess before lunch. - All staff, including certified and non-certified, including teachers and coaches, shall not order the performance of physical activity as a form of discipline or punishment. - The classroom teachers shall not prohibit participation in physical education class as a form of punishment or as a measure to enforce the completion of academic work. - Staff members are encouraged to integrate physical activity as part of the learning process.

-PHYSICAL ACTIVITY
+PHYSICAL ACTIVITY (continued)